 So if you haven’t got rich pins already, make sure you do if you want to increase your Pinterest reach!
 You can find out more about rich pins and how to apply for them here.

-#2 I SEO OPTIMISED
+#2 I FOCUSED ON PINTEREST SEO

 So Pinterest isn’t just a social media platform.

 This means you can optimise with keywords so when someone searches a keyword in the Pinterest search bar, your pins, boards or profile shows in the results .

 Because you can filter search results to show profiles, boards or pins.
 So therefore you can optimise all of these so your stuff shows first when someone searches certain words and filters for these things.

 SEO optimising is so helpful to increasing your Pinterest reach.

 Because if thousands of people are searching for say “fudge brownie recipes” each month and your pin on fudge brownies shows as the first result, you are going to get lots of impressions each month (and lots of click throughs to your recipe too!).